remacs/remacs/README.md

 ## Rust Porting Tips

-Most macros in Emacs C can be (and should) be written as functions in Rust.

-We've added docstrings to Rust functions that mention porting
+### C Functions

+When writing a Rust version of a C function, give it the same name and same arguments.
+If this isn't appropriate, docstrings should say the equivalent C function to help future porters.

-equivalents: for example, `make_natnum` mentions that it can be used in place of `XSETFASTINT`.
+For example, `make_natnum` mentions that it can be used in place of `XSETFASTINT`.

+### C Macros

+For C macros, we try to define a fairly equivalent Rust function.
+The docstring should mention the original macro name.

+Since the Rust function is not a drop-in replacement, we prefer Rust naming conventions for the new function.

+### Assertions

 `eassert` in Emacs C should be `debug_assert!` in Rust.